HD Television for Ghana

 The early adopters are already experiencing 11 HD channels offering brilliant picture quality, with more channels to follow.
 In the meantime, the next feature extensions are already being discussed and will be distributed as a software update once ready.

 We at TARA Systems are proud to have contributed to the successful introduction of HD television in Ghana and to continue to develop the HD+ Decoder.
+Our team sends their congratulations on the successful roll-out of the #FeeliFeeli Experience to the team in Ghana with an impression from the winter in Munich 2020/2021.

 SES is the world-leading satellite operator and the first to deliver a differentiated and scalable GEO-MEO offering worldwide, with over 50 satellites in Geostationary Earth Orbit (GEO) and 20 in Medium Earth Orbit (MEO).
 SES provides reliable and secure satellite and ground communications solutions.
 They push for breakthroughs in connectivity and their impact on people worldwide.
 HD+ is an SES brand.